Noble Wimberly Jones: American Revolution

 Following the passage of the Intolerable Acts by the British Parliament, in 1775 Jones helped form Georgia's Provincial Congress.
 He was twice elected as a delegate to the Second Continental Congress in 1775, but he did not attend due to the political turmoil in Georgia and the illness of his father, who died that year.
 He was a member of the Council of Safety by the end of 1775.
 When news reached Georgia of the Battles of Lexington and Concord, Jones and several others raided the colony's gunpowder magazine.
 According to tradition, some of this powder was sent to New England and was used by Patriots at the Battle of Bunker Hill.

 Post-revolutionary political career

 When Governor Wright was forced out of Georgia in 1776, Jones and other revolutionaries assumed control of the colony.
 He helped write Georgia's 1777 state constitution and was elected Speaker of the new House of Assembly.
 The British recaptured Savannah in 1778, however, and Jones fled to Charleston, South Carolina.
 There he practiced medicine until, in 1780, the British also captured Charleston.
 He was held as a prisoner in St. Augustine, Florida, until he was exchanged in 1781.
-His first available transportation took him to Philadelphia, Pennsylvania, where he was appointed as a delegate to Congress.
+In that same year, Jones was referenced in a freemasonic calendar as the Provincial Grand Master of the Georgia region.His first available transportation took him to Philadelphia, Pennsylvania, where he was appointed as a delegate to Congress.

 In 1782 when the British occupation ended Jones returned to Savannah.
 He continued to practice medicine, and in 1783 was again elected as Speaker of the Georgia House.
 He was president of the state constitutional convention in 1795.